Education, task advent retail

 Education, task advent retail 1

 We heard back from incumbent Mayor Luke Bronin, who are walking for his second term, and his five challengers, state Rep. Brandon McGee, TV entrepreneur J. Stan McCauley, writer Aaron Lewis, Hartford Board of Education member Craig Stallings and former Mayor Eddie Perez.
-The questionnaire changed into also sent to Andre J. Thompson, who has filed paperwork to run for mayor, but he did no longer put up solutions.
+The questionnaire changed into also sent to Andre J. Thompson, who has filed paperwork to run for Mayor, but he no longer puts up solutions.

-All of the responses are unedited and furnished by using every candidate’s campaign.
-To see the responses, click on at the candidate’s name below each query.
+All responses are unedited and furnished using every candidate’s campaign.
+To see the answers, click on the candidate’s name below each query.

 1. What steps could you take to expand Hartford’s personnel and spur activity introduction for all residents?